fsimphy/fsical-management/CONTRIBUTING.md

 ### Issue labels

 We use issue labels to categorize issues into groups.
 This makes finding issues belonging to a particular group very easy.
-Our tagging system is loosly based on Zach Dunn’s [Styleguide for issue tagging](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/).
+Our tagging system is loosely based on Zach Dunn’s [Styleguide for issue tagging](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/).
 Here is a list of all labels we currently use:

 | Label name | Description |
 | --- | --- |